April Stepping Stones to Success

 Trips to botanic gardens, arboreta and conservatories really begins in April, when many plants begin to come in to bloom.
 For a complete listing of non-commercial institutions, go to www.nearctica.com, click on Table of Contents, then General Topics, then Organizations, then scroll down to Plant Related Institutions and choose your category.
 Browse and make plans.

 View one of Texas’ greatest natural treasures, the stunning bluebonnet and other wildflower displays of South Central Texas.
 While you’re there, stop in at the Lady Bird Johnson Wildflower Research Center, in Austin.
-March is a little early to view the hundreds of native wildflowers in bloom.
+March is a little early to view the hundreds of native wildflowers in bloom, in April the real show begins.
 Many Texas native wildflowers will grow in the Panhandle.

 Include a trip to the Rio Grande Botanic Garden and their Mediterranean and Desert Conservatory at the Albuquerque Biological Park while on a plant buying trip to Albuquerque or Santa Fe.